jcomeauictx/casperscript/README.md

 # casperscript - ghostscript/postscript made friendlier for Python and C programmers

+The goal is to make casperscript an extension of ghostscript optimized for general-purpose programming.
+I don't envision it used for embedded devices, although I won't deliberately code the extensions so as to prohibit such.

-First by making '#!' equivalent to a comment ('%'), thus enabling shebang-line execution, avoiding having to use `binfmt_misc` and a wrapper script for the interpreter (because to process args, gs must be run as `gs -- myfile.ps arg1 arg2`). (done).
+One of the first steps was to define '#!' as a comment, obviating having to use `binfmt_misc` and a wrapper script for the interpreter (because to process args, gs must be run as `gs -- myfile.ps arg1 arg2`).

-This will also require splitting the args, since linux returns multiple shebang-line args as a single string. (done).
+This also required splitting the args, since linux returns multiple shebang-line args as a single string.

-I wanted to use '#' as a general alias to '%', but experimentations with this have so far led to silent failures. (now works for standalone '# ' but not for '#comment')

-Next goal will be to switch the `name` character from forward slash to backslash, but that is likely to be as problematic as '#' due to its ubiquitous use through the interpreter.
-Also noting that '\\' is already used as an escape in strings, and '#' as a base delimiter in integers.
+A change that turned out to be far simpler than expected got rid of the /undefined error, enabling easy top-down design: a placeholder is shown for any undefined words at time of command execution.

+Now the primary goal is to give it the "batteries included" features from Python, so budding programmers don't have to "reinvent the wheel" just to perform simple tasks.

+I was hoping to be able to hijack the entire parser so that '/' could be used for division and '#' for comments, on a per-file basis (so real postscript code can still be run), but that's going to take a back seat.
+Too complicated.

+John Comeau jc@unternet.net 2023-03-21